106th Annual Rutgers Day/Ag Field Day

 SWINE | 10:00 AM | Swine Finishing Platforms |

-SHEEP | 10:00 AM | Sheep Barn |
+GOAT | 10:00 AM | Sheep Barn |

 CATTLE | 11:30 AM | Heifer Barn |

-GOAT | 11:30 AM | Sheep Barn |
+SHEEP | 11:30 AM | Sheep Barn |

-Mounted Patrol Meet & Greet: An open house will be held at the Rutgers Mounted Patrol barn (College Farm Rd. between the Ag Museum and Round House) to meet and greet Mounties and their horses!
+Mounted Patrol Meet & Greet: An open house will be held at the Rutgers Mounted Patrol barn (College Farm Rd. between the Ag Museum and Round House) to meet Mounties and their horses!

 Veterinary Science Club Petting Zoo: R U ready to meet and pet our wonderful farm animals?
-Come on down to the Round House from 10am - 3pm (the line will CLOSE at 2:30 pm) and spend some time with the Rutgers University Veterinary Science Club!
+Come on down to the Round House from 10:00 AM – 3:30 PM (the line will CLOSE at 3:00 PM) and spend some time with the Rutgers University Veterinary Science Club!

 Society of Animal Science: BBQ, merchandise, milking simulator, and farm scavenger hunt